 Make your legal help website faster, safer, and more responsive.

 Use this guide to improve your site’s tech performance, so more people can use it more easily.

 Does the website load quickly?
 Does it work without bugs?
 And does it follow best practices around security and web standards?

-These are key issues of technical performance that can make it very easy for someone to use your site — or that can push them to click away.
-The following action steps can help you
+These are key issues of technical performance that can make it very easy for someone to use your site — or that can push them away.

 Fast loading site